Home

 The interval will vary depending on how often you use it and the size of the washer fluid reservoir.
 As a best practice, get it checked when you go for some other automotive service, like an engine oil change.

 Additionally, always check the windshield washer fluid level before going on a long trip and at the start of the winter season.
 It’s advisable to store some washer fluid in your garage for an emergency.
-You can get it from a gas station when you go for a fuel refill.
+You can get it from a gas station when you go for a fuel refill or tire pressure check.

 Wrapping Up

-Get in touch with us today, and our expert mechanics will come to your driveway, fixing your car’s issues in no time!
+Get in touch with us today, and our expert mechanics will drop by your driveway to fix your vehicle woes in no time!